SkroxiousDM/SkroxiousDM/docs/3.Classes/Hunter.md

 ### Ritualist
 At 1st, 2nd, 3rd, 5th, 7th and 9th level choose a ritual spell (one with the ritual tag) from the Theurg tradition list.
 The spell level must be equal to or lower than half your current proficiency bonus.

-You gain permanent Corruption (see {[[Corruption and Shadow]]}) equal to half the spell level, rounded up.
+You gain permanent Corruption (see {[[Corruption & Shadow]]}) equal to half the spell level, rounded up.
 If the ritual is a cantrip, you gain no permanent Corruption.
 You can only cast the chosen spell as a ritual – the ritual version of a spell takes 10 minutes longer to cast than normal and can only be cast at its base level.
 You gain no Corruption from casting one of these spells.

 ### Deadly Need
 Starting at 3rd level you have learned enough of the sorcerous arts that, if pressed, you can cast a spell at need.
 You can cast one of the spells you know as a non-ritual spell but you gain twice the normal Corruption since your understanding of the magical arts is limited.